Tsinghua University School of Economics and Management: Advisory board

 Initiated by SEM's Founding Dean Zhu Rongji, the advisory board of Tsinghua SEM was established in October 2000.
 Since its establishment, the advisory board has met annually to offer advice on the development of Tsinghua SEM.
-The advisory board has provided tremendous help in the following initiatives:
+Zhu served as the honorary chairman of the advisory board from its founding to October 2024, while the current honorary chairman is Wang Qishan.